Games Console-How Much Time is Safe?

 Physical and Social Activities

 Some children who enjoy playing games consoles do so because there is little physical or social activity involved.
-Parents should be vigilant that playing with games consoles does not take the place of physical activities during their children's free time and that children who enjoy video games still have time to participate in social activities as well.
-While electronic games can be entertaining, they should never take the place of the real world in a child's life.
-If parents are concerned about this then tighter time limits may need to be implemented.
+Parents should be vigilant that playing with games consoles does not take the place of physical activities during their children’s free time, and that children who enjoy video games still have time to participate in social activities as well.
+While electronic games can be entertaining, they should never take the place of the real world in a child’s life.
+If parents are concerned about this, tighter time limits may need to be implemented.

 Games consoles and electronic games can be a fun diversion for children, but they should not be allowed to become a child's whole world.
 Setting an appropriate limit on how often, and for how long, a child can play an electronic game is important for making sure that children have time for other activities as well.
 When determining these limits, parents should take into account the development of the child, the content of the game and the physical and social activities of which the child is usually a part.